christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

-The model seems to start by encoding initial information about objects and characters in the early layers.
-As we move into the middle layers, it builds up a more detailed representation of the scene and the actions taking place.
-By the later layers, particularly from layer 22 onwards, it focuses heavily on the believed state of the world (e.g., `the cat on the basket`).
+- L22H4 shows a large positive logit difference, indicating that this head is crucial for the final prediction of `basket`.
+- There are lots of negative contributions throughout the model, but L14H3, L16H2, and L23H5 are very negative and possibly components to a supression circuit that helps the model focus on maintaining John's believed state.

-An important thing to note is that these functions are not neatly isolated but distributed and overlapping across multiple attention heads.
-For instance, several heads work together to represent the "mental state," and many of these heads also contribute to other tasks.
-The suppression activity, for example, doesn’t come from a single head—it emerges from the interactions between multiple heads in the later layers.
+An important thing to note is that these functions are not neatly isolated but distributed and overlapping across multiple positive and negative attention heads.
+For instance, several heads probably work together to represent the "mental state," and many of these heads also contribute to other tasks.
+The suppression activity, for example, doesn’t come from a single head—it emerges from the interactions between multiple heads throughout the network.

 <br/>